 Because quinoa is a very good source of manganese as well as a good source of magnesium, iron, copper and phosphorus, this “grain” may be especially valuable for persons with migraine headaches, diabetes and atherosclerosis.

-Tapioca is another wonderful, starchy GF flour with a natural sweetness.
+Tapioca is another wonderful, starchy gluten free flour with a natural sweetness.
 Tapioca is used worldwide for thickening, for crackers, and tapioca pearls are found in varying sizes in bubble tea.
 Many refugees survived on tapioca during the Japanese occupation of Southeast Asia in WWII.
 Today, Thailand produces most of the world’s tapioca.

-Xanthan is believed by Zena to possess magical qualities, for the amazing coaxing effects it has on GF flours.
+Xanthan is believed by Zena to possess magical qualities, for the amazing coaxing effects it has on gluten free flours.
 While xanthan gum is sometimes derived from wheat, Zena’s sources xanthan from corn or soy.
 It assists in creating elasticity and rising, when combined with a host of other magical ingredients!